-This illuminating interactive tour progresses at a leisurely pace and also features anecdotal tales and access to 5 UNESCO World Heritage Sites including The Towne Hall, St. Peter’s Church and Church Yard, Mitchell House and Fort St. Catherine.
+This illuminating interactive tour progresses at a leisurely pace and also features anecdotal tales and access to 5 UNESCO World Heritage Sites including The Towne Hall, St. Peter’s Church and Church Yard, Mitchell House and Tucker House.

 * Can be customized to accommodate interests and mobility of most travelers.

-Stroll back in time with a private guide as you view King's Square, Ordnance Island and the Towne Hall and learn about the establishment of the oldest continuously inhabited British settlement in the western hemisphere.
+Stroll back in time with a private guide as you view King's Square, and Ordnance Island as you learn about the establishment of the oldest continuously inhabited British settlement in the western hemisphere.

 Privileged access to the Old State House - home of the historic Lodge St. George, Bermuda - No. 200 on the Roll of the Grand Lodge of Scotland - the oldest Masonic Lodge in Bermuda and the oldest continuously working Scottish Constitution Lodge outside of Scotland - constituted in 1797